Wide stable neural networks: Sample regularity, functional convergence and Bayesian inverse problems: Introduction

 It is a consequence of the fact that, in order to work with quasi-Banach function spaces with integrability and smoothness $(p,s)$ measured in terms of local integrals, we basically need the lower bound $p > d/(d + s)$ to quarantee local integrability, and this condition also directly shows up in our proofs in a natural manner.

 For $p < d/(d+s)$, it is possible to define Besov-type spaces such as $W^{s,p}(\udomain)$ in a variety of ways, but the wide unity of different characterizations in the literature breaks down.
 For example, the Fourier-analytical definition of these spaces \cite{triebel-I} will in this case contain tempered distributions that do not admit representations as functions.
-A more direct definition like that in Appendix \ref{ap:properties-besov} will result in a space of functions that does not embed in the space of tempered distributions, complicating the analysis of smoothness properties considerably \cite[Section 2.2.3]{triebel-I}.
+A more direct definition, like the one preceding the statement of the Theorem, will result in a space of functions that does not embed in the space of tempered distributions, complicating the analysis of smoothness properties considerably \cite[Section 2.2.3]{triebel-I}.

 Recently \cite{HKT-2017} approximation results based on local medians instead of local integral averages have been obtained for Besov-type spaces for the full range $p > 0$, but this approach does not appear to be easily applicable in our setting, where Fubini's theorem for local integrals plays a key role in many proofs.
 More advanced results, such as fractional Rellich-Kondrachov-type compactness theorems, are also not known in this context as far as we are aware. \end{enumerate} \end{remark}